Rumors About Kashmir Bear No Truth: AJK President - UrduPoint

 Rumors About Kashmir Bear No Truth: AJK President

-Talking to a delegation of refugees of occupied Kashmir at Aiwan-e-Sadr here on Wednesday, he said that India was attempting to create frustration among the Kashmiri people living on both sides of the Line of Control through rumors to weaken the bonds of Kashmiri people with Pakistan.
+Talking to a delegation of refugees of occupied Kashmir at Aiwan-e-Sadr here on Wednesday, he said that India was attempting to create frustration among the Kashmiri people living on both sides of the Line of Control through rumors to weaken the bonds of Kashmiri people with Pakistan, said a press release received here on Wednesday.

 He said that India would never succeed in its heinous attempts.
 "The citizens of Azad Kashmir living along the LoC are valiantly facing the Indian aggression, while our 40,000 brethren who had migrated from occupied Kashmir, in spite of their problems, remain committed to the Kashmir liberation movement.